slcs-jsc/icon2vtk/README.md

 --field-radius-offset 5000
 ```

-This is especially useful when you want to display:
+This is especially useful when you want to display a regional subset above another surface without adding a separate `Transform` step in ParaView.

-- a global background field
-- plus a regional subset above it

-Instead of applying a `Transform` in ParaView, you can write the regional field directly at a larger radius.

 Example: